MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-orch-2019.md

 ## SQL Server

 > [!NOTE]
-> - For the supported versions of SQL, use the service packs that are currently in support by Microsoft.
+> - For the supported versions of SQL, use the service packs/cumulative updates that are currently in support by Microsoft.
 > -	SQL *Always ON*  is supported,  except in the cases, where configuration is done on multi subnets.

 **SQL version** | **Supported**
 --- | ---
+**SQL Server 2019** | Y
 **SQL Server 2017** | Y
 **SQL Server 2016 and SPs as detailed [here](https://support.microsoft.com/en-in/lifecycle/search?alpha=SQL%20server%202016%20service%20pack)** | Y

-## .Net requirements
+## .NET requirements

-All Orchestrator server roles require .Net 3.5 SP1 in order to run the setup program.
+All Orchestrator server roles require .NET 3.5 SP1 in order to run the setup program.
 The Orchestrator Web Service requires .Net 4.5 with WCF Activation.

 You can download .Net 3.5 SP1 [from the download center](https://www.microsoft.com/en-in/download/details.aspx?id=22).